Sprocketer/github-stats/README.md

 last contributed to more than a year ago may not be included in the statistics due to limitations in the results returned by the API.

-For more information on inaccuracies, see issue:
+For more information on inaccuracies, see issue [#2](https://github.com/jstrieb/github-stats/issues/2), [#3](https://github.com/jstrieb/github-stats/issues/3), and [#13](https://github.com/jstrieb/github-stats/issues/13).
-[#2](https://github.com/jstrieb/github-stats/issues/2),
-[#3](https://github.com/jstrieb/github-stats/issues/3), and
-[#13](https://github.com/jstrieb/github-stats/issues/13).